“The only thing permanent about our behavior patterns, is our belief that they are so.”

 I was personally driven to try The Feldenkrais Method by my chronic pain, but this method may be helpful to all of us.
 Replacing old, constrictive habits with new self-awareness may prevent future injuries and reduce aging wear and tear pain.

-Traditionally, Feldenkrais is directed towards combating symptoms associated with injury, aging, chronic pain, and restricted movement, but the gentle, restorative effects may improve all our patterns of movement, whether we are competing in a sport, practicing an instrument, or going about daily life.
+Traditionally, Feldenkrais is directed towards combating symptoms associated with injury, aging, chronic pain, and restricted movement.
+However, the gentle, restorative effects may improve all our patterns of movement.
+It can help whether we are competing in a sport, practicing an instrument, or going about daily life.
 It is particularly helpful for those of us doing repetitive activities, work or play, such as typing, gardening, walking or playing tennis.

 What differentiates Feldenkrais from other common mind-body practices?

 Movement therapy is not an “either/or” dilemma.
 We don’t necessarily have to choose between just doing one mind-body practice or another.

 In fact, Feldenkrais complements other practices, such as yoga, by teaching us new tools to integrate mind and body.

 By breaking down movements into smaller components that don’t require as much musculoskeletal effort, Feldenkrais may actually help yoga students master a new pose that would otherwise have been unsuccessful.